codenothing/Nlint/doc/Format.md

 Format.js
 =========

-Format takes the result of a Render Object, and formats the outputs, and sends back merged results.
+Format takes the result of a Render Object, formats the outputs, and sends back merged results.

 	// Object returned from Nodelint.Format
 	{